 A green vegetable (cooked or not- ex. green beans or small salad)

-An orange or other colorful vegetable that is not a starch (cooked or not) or a piece of fruit
+A colorful vegetable (cooked or not) or a piece of fruit

 A starchy vegetable or bread

 The Soupy Meal

 This is a meal in which the main dish is served in a bowl.
 This can be soup or runny stew.
 The soup or stew should contain both protein and vegetables.
 A starchy item that compliments the main soupy dish such as crackers, rolls, or corn bread is often served as a side.